Every pastor eventually asks this question: what stops a church from growing?

 Working with these next steps will help you determine what that is your optimum size

-1. Answer these questions
+1. Answer These Questions

-Who am I?
 What’s my assignment in Christ?

 What are the opportunities or limitations connected with my location?

 Do I have the energy to increase my capacity?